bootchk/nRFCounter/readme.md

 Uses the 32-kHz xtal clock source, so is as accurate as most quartz hand watches.

 The "RTC" acronym for the peripheral is misguided.
-It is a counter, but "RTC" usually means "real time clock".
+It is a counter, but "RTC" usually means "real time clock" that keeps accurate wall time, providing seconds and calendar.
+Here the library provides something closer to a real time clock, and timers.
-Here I will use *RTCounter* to mean the peripheral.

 Building
 -

-The artifact is a library cross-compiled for ARM.
+The artifacts are libraries cross-compiled for targets nRF51 and nRF52 (ARM M0 and M4.)

 This is an eclipse project, using Eclipse's build system